EvilGremlin/pyhOn/README.md

-#Fuck Haier, may they financial bankruptcy match their moral ono
+#Fuck Haier, may their financial bankruptcy match their moral one

 # Announcement: I have to take the project down in the next few days
 > Dear User,